airpair/git-powered-collaborative-blogging/post.md

 `git commit "Developer Authoring Tools Intro" -m`

 Our new Git powered Posts section is aimed to enable wikipedia-like  collaboration on more consolidated, refined and clearly expressed long form technical content than ever before.
 We all experienced the transformation journey GitHub took us on by ushering in the era of Social Coding.
-Now we'd like to reuse what they built mixed with a little AirPair spice to for community based around passion for sharing developer knowledge and learning from one another.
+Now we'd like to reuse what they built mixed with a little AirPair spice and build out community based around passion for sharing developer knowledge and learning from one another.

 On behalf of the AirPair team, we hope you like what you've seen so far and are wanting to read on.
 You might consider using AirPair's bookmark feature if you'd like to return to this post later - it is a lengthy read!